Justin Leboe

 Justin Leboe is a Canadian chef.
-He is chef and proprietor of Pigeonhole and Model Milk.
+He is the chef and proprietor of Pigeonhole and Model Milk.
 Model Milk has been included in Air Canada’s enRoute magazine’s best restaurants list every year since it opened in 2001.
 Leboe is the only chef to have been ranked in each of enRoute's top positions: Rush (2009); Model Milk (2012) and Pigeonhole – ranking #1 (2015).
 He is the Chef ambassador for Grow Calgary and in 2014 was featured in Eat North's Canadian Culinary Instagram feeds to follow.